 Just looking at my Nuture post from this time last year, it was clear to see that I was trying to doing too much.
-This year has truly been my most difficult one to date, as my experiences were not only ones that I hadn’t never endured before, but more frustratingly, I met obstacles that I had met at previous points in my life- both personally and professionally.
+This year has truly been my most difficult one to date, as my experiences were not only ones that I have ever endured before, but more frustratingly, I met obstacles that I had met at previous points in my life- both personally and professionally.
 I am going to try to make this a blog that doesn’t dwell on the negative or over share, but instead use the emotions and thought processes that came along 2016 to #learn how to be kinder to myself.
 To start, my 2016 pledges still ring true and I definitely think I am on the right track:

 Get outside.
 National Trust membership is on its second year and whilst it gets neglected at the busier times of the year, I have managed to rack up 25k a week for the last two weeks of the year!
 Tragically (and much to my sloth of a partner’s dismay), I currently get very excited when I see a new yellow public footpath sign.